-A used electric car on Turo might rent for $40/day or $15/hour.
-If an electric vehicle generated $800/month, then a $10,000 vehicle might be paid off in a year, then generate funds for a neighborhood association.
+A used electric car on Turo might rent for $40/day or $10/hour.
+If an electric vehicle generated $800/month, then a $10,000 vehicle might be paid off in a year or so, then generate funds for a neighborhood association.

 Oak Ridge National Laboratory recently demonstrated a 120-kilowatt wireless EV charging system which transfers power at the same rate as a wired Tesla Supercharger and at more than two times the rate of the wired 50-kilowatt DC fast chargers.
 The system draws electricity from the grid and converts it to high-frequency alternating current, which generates a magnetic field across a six-inch gap of air.
 An autonomous vehicle could just roll in for a quick charge.